szym10on/owning-a-server/README.md

 - You can buy yourself a power supply that consume little electricity and a good case that circulatates for better temperatures.

 - The cost of running your server 24/7 depends on your power supply, usage and electricity costs in your area.
 On average my server cost me about $5 per month.

+---

+## Setting up your server for public network

+**This is probably the hardest part of building your network.
+In most cases you have to pay for a fixed IP address.
+To do that you have to contant your ISP (Internet Service Provider) and ask for static public IP address for your network.
+In my case it was about $5/month of cost for that type of IP address**

+1.